-Himag Planar, a fully owned UK subsidiary, incorporated during December 2012 for the purpose of the business activity acquisition of Himag Solutions Ltd. The investment in Himag Planar constitutes capital notes in USD which do not bear any interest.
+Himag Planar, a fully owned UK subsidiary, incorporated for the purpose of the business activity acquisition of Himag Solutions Ltd. The investment in Himag Planar constitutes capital notes in USD which do not bear any interest.

-Note 13 - Commitments and Contingent Liabilities
+Note 13 - Commitments

 - A. According to a Management Services Agreement signed between the Company and Wichita Ltd., a management company under the full control of Mr. David Yativ (approved by the Company's General meeting dated September 30, 2020), David Yativ will continue to provide management services as the Active Chairman of the Company for a period of 3 years, as of November 1, 2020.
-For providing these services by David Yativ his management company will be entitled to management fee at a monthly amount of USD 50 thousand (linked to the local Israeli index according to the base index known on August 15, 2020) which shall be raised by 3% in April 2021, April 2022 and April 2023, and a yearly bonus calculated as 3.4% of the annual profit before income taxes and before any other profit based bonus. - B. According to a Management Services Agreement signed between the Company and Yaarh Looking To The Future Ltd., a management company under the full control of Mr. Doron Yativ (approved by the Company's General meeting dated September 30, 2020), Doron Yativ will continue to provide his services as the Company's C.E.O, for a period of 3 years, as of November 1, 2020.
-For providing these services by Doron Yativ his management company will be entitled to management fee at a monthly amount of USD 26 thousand (linked to the local Israeli index according to the base index known on August 15, 2020) which shall be raised by 3% in April 2021, April 2022 and April 2023, and a yearly bonus calculated as 2% of the annual profit before income taxes and before any other profit based bonus.
+For providing these management services, Wichita Ltd. will be entitled to a monthly management fee of USD 53 thousand (linked to the Israeli consumer price index according to the base index known on August 15, 2020) which shall be raised by 3% in April each year, and an annual bonus calculated as 3.4% of the Company's annual profit before taxes on income and before any other profit based bonus. - B. According to a Management Services Agreement signed between the Company and Yaarh Looking To The Future Ltd., a management company under the full control of Mr. Doron Yativ (approved by the Company's General meeting dated September 30, 2020), Doron Yativ will continue to provide management services as the Company's C.E.O, for a period of 3 years, as of November 1, 2020.
+For providing these management services, Yaarh Looking To The Future Ltd. will be entitled to a monthly management fee of USD 27 thousand (linked to the Israeli consumer price index according to the base index known on August 15, 2020) which shall be raised by 3% in April each year, and an annual bonus calculated as 2% of the Company's annual profit before taxes on income and before any other profit based bonus.